top of page

 What can a 'film' do, and how?

-As a feminist film and screen studies writer-teacher-theorist, I stress ethical-political post-cinematic potentials, and I celebrate moving images that testify to contemporary lived experiences.
-My focus on screen images explores how the cinema does not mimic or represent but directly affects and affronts as it attempts to convey what defies straightforward representation.
+As an interdisciplinary feminist film and media studies scholar, I assess images that testify to contemporary lived experiences.
+My work stresses ethical-political potentials of the (post)cinematic medium as it explores how the cinema attempts to convey what defies straightforward representation.

 I am an advanced tenure-track Assistant Professor of Film Studies (2023 Interim Director; 2024 Director) in the Department of Visual & Performing Arts (VAPA) at the University of Colorado, Colorado SpringsUntil August 2022, I was Assistant Professor of Audiovisual Cultures & the Moving Image in the Institute for Media & Cultural Studies, Heinrich Heine Universität Düsseldorf, and Guest Lecturer at the University of Cologne (Departments of American Literary and Cultural Studies, and Romance Studies).
 After obtaining my PhD in Film-Philosophy from the University of Cambridge (Department of French, Newnham College), I held postdoctoral fellowships at the University of Edinburgh (Institute for Advanced Studies in the Humanities), Brown University (Pembroke Center for Teaching & Research on Women), and the University of New South Wales (Centre for Modernism Studies in Australia).
 From 2016-19, I was Senior Lecturer (permanent Associate Professor) in Film at Falmouth University (UK), before moving to the University of Cologne in 2019, where I was a 2018-19 Research Fellow at the Morphomata International Center for Advanced Studies (Käte Hamburger Center for Excellence), and in NYC, an August-October 2018 Visiting Fellow at Parsons New School for Design (Center for Transformative Media, director, Edward Keller).
 Prior to my PhD, I was a 2009-10 University of Aberdeen Predoctoral Film Teaching Fellow.
 I completed my Honours BA in English and Cinema Studies at the University of Toronto, and MA in Theoretical, Critical, Historical Film and Media Studies at York University Canada.